-This bill proposes to amend Arizona Revised Statutes by adding a new section (44-1535) that outlines specific unlawful practices related to consumer fraud when selling goods or services.
-The new provisions include a comprehensive list of deceptive practices, such as causing confusion about the source of goods, making false representations regarding the quality or condition of products, and failing to disclose material facts that could mislead consumers.
-Additionally, it addresses issues like requiring consumers to waive legal rights without clear consent, misrepresenting the need for repairs, and imposing excessive charges compared to similar services.
+This bill proposes to amend the Arizona Revised Statutes by adding a new section, 44-1535, which outlines various unlawful practices related to consumer fraud when selling goods or services.
+The new provisions include a comprehensive list of deceptive practices, such as causing confusion about the source or approval of goods, making false representations about the quality or condition of products, and failing to disclose material facts that could mislead consumers.
+Additionally, it addresses issues like requiring consumers to waive legal rights without clear consent, misrepresenting the need for repairs, and imposing unfair conditions on transactions.

 Statutes affected: Introduced Version: 44-1535